wazuh/wazuh-documentation/source/installing-splunk/splunk-distributed.rst

 - The **search head** instance will be in charge of all the searching functionality, and it will look for data on the search peers' indexes.
 This instance won't have any indexes at all.
 - The **search peer** instance (or indexer) collects all the Wazuh data and stores it in the form of indexes.
 This instance is connected to the search head so it can consult the peer's indexes.
-- The **forwarder** runs on the Wazuh manager and Wazuh API instance, it reads local data and sends it to the indexer.
+- The **forwarder** runs on the Wazuh manager instance, it reads local data and sends it to the indexer.

 You can have multiple search peer instances, but in this case we're going to stick with the essentials.